oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 **1. Navigate to Oracle Base Database in Oracle Console.**

-   Click the Navigation Menu in the upper left, navigate to Oracle Database and then select "Oracle Base Database (VM.
+   Click the navigation menu in the upper left, navigate to Oracle Database and then select "Oracle Base Database (VM.
 BM)" as shown below.

    ![ss1](./images/navigate_to_database.png)